 Our favorite online genealogy hacks make websites do things you didn’t know they could do, speed up your research, and even combine the capabilities of multiple websites and tech tools.
 Some hacks can also save you money on subscription websites, by helping you ferret out free records or pay for them as you go.

-Here we share 17 of the best online genealogy hacks to try.
+Here we share some of the best online genealogy hacks to try.